sisby-folk/switchy/README.md

 ## Developers

-Switchy can be added to your project using `modCompileOnly "folk.sisby:switchy-core:x.x.x"` and this repo:
+Switchy can be added to your project using `modCompileOnly "folk.sisby:switchy-core:x.x.x"` and these repos:

 ```
 maven { // Switchy